AdobeDocs/marketo.en/help/marketo/product-docs/additional-apps/seo/inbound-links/seo-add-remove-an-inbound-link-url-from-a-list.md

 >[!TIP]
 >
 >You can also make a new list for your keyword to go.
-Just type your desired name in Create a new list.
+Just type your desired name in [!UICONTROL Create a new list].

 ## Remove an Inbound Link URL from a List {#remove-an-inbound-link-url-from-a-list}

 Sometimes you'll want to remove an inbound link URL's from a list.

-1. Click **Inbound Links**.
+1. Click **[!UICONTROL Inbound Links]**.

    ![](assets/image2014-11-20-18-3a28-3a41.png)

-1. Click the **Filter by list** drop-down.
+1. Click the **[!UICONTROL Filter by list]** drop-down.
 Click the list you want to clean up.

    ![](assets/image2014-11-20-18-3a28-3a57.png)

 1. Hover over the inbound link URL you'd like to remove.
-Click **Add/Remove From List**.
+Click **[!UICONTROL Add/Remove From List]**.

    ![](assets/image2014-11-20-18-3a29-3a56.png)